China Zhongwang denies U.S. accusations it dumped aluminum extrusions

-HONG KONG, Oct 27 (Reuters) - China Zhongwang Holdings Ltd , the world’s second largest producer of aluminum extrusions, denied U.S. accusations it had evaded import duties, saying its export business had been conducted in strict accordance with rules in China and overseas markets.
+HONG KONG (Reuters) - China Zhongwang Holdings Ltd, the world’s second largest producer of aluminum extrusions, denied U.S. accusations it had evaded import duties, saying its export business had been conducted in strict accordance with rules in China and overseas markets.

 The accusations are the first formal U.S. move to curb China’s aluminum exports, which U.S. producers say have grown steadily over the past year.